Chanakya: Identification with Kautilya, author of the Arthashastra

 The Arthashastra identifies its author as Kauṭilya, a gotra or clan name, except for one verse that refers to him by the personal name of Vishnugupta.
 (Note: Trautmann (1971): "the very last verse of the work [...] is the unique instance of the personal name Vishnugupta rather than the gotra name Kautilya in the Arthashastra."
 According to Trautmann, Kauṭilya is presumably the name of the author's gotra (clan).
 Trautmann (1971): "while in his character as author of an Arthashastra he is generally referred to by his gotra name, Kautilya.")
 One of the earliest Sanskrit literatures to identify Chanakya with Vishnugupta explicitly was the Panchatantra (2nd c.
 CE).
 K. C. Ojha proposes that the traditional identification of Vishnugupta with Kauṭilya was caused by a confusion of the text's editor and its originator.
 He suggests that Vishnugupta was a redactor of the original work of Kauṭilya.

-R. P. Kangle, writing in the 1960s, found the traditional attribution to the Maurya prime minister Chanakya acceptable, therefor dating the Arthashastra to Mauryan times.
+R. P. Kangle, writing in the 1960s, found the traditional attribution to the Maurya prime minister Chanakya acceptable, therefore dating the Arthashastra to Mauryan times.
 Critical scholarship after Kangle, such as Thomas Trautmann and Patrick Olivelle, following Thomas Burrow, reject this identification of Chanakya and Kautilya, as it is a later development from the Gupta period.
 Trautmann points out that none of the earlier sources that refer to Chanakya mention his authorship of the Arthashastra, and Olivelle notes that "the name Canakya, however, is completely absent from the text."
 The identification happens at the penultimate paragraph of the Arthashastra, which states, "without the explicit use of the name Canakya," that the treatise was authored by the person who rescued the country from the Nanda kings," that is, the Maurya prime minister Chanakya who played a pivotal role in the overthrow of the Nanda dynasty.